-The Board of the Company consists of four executive directors and three independent non-executive directors.
+The Board of the Company consists of two executive directors, one non-executive director and three independent non-executive directors.
 One of the independent non-executive directors has appropriate professional qualifications in accounting or related financial management expertise as required by the Listing Rules.